xinlin-z/trie/README.md

 # trie

-Trie data structure implementation in C++ and Python respectively.
+Trie data structure implemented in C++ and Python respectively.